beket136/Bek/UZBundle/README.md

 #uz-bundle

-Rest api wrapper bundle for booking.uz.gov.ua allows to store search request in db and notificate user by email if required tickets appear booking site.
+Rest api bundle for booking.uz.gov.ua which allows to store search request in db and notificate user by email if required tickets appears on booking site.
 Here is rest api to add tickets requests in datebase. //TODO add swagger Command to check booking site and send emails to users(should be hanged on cron) :